Covid-19 Travel Checklist

 Information for NUCO passengers

-Please make sure you check regulations and guidelines all the way up to before you’re due to depart; as we have seen, requirements can change with little notice.
+Please make sure you check regulations and guidelines all the way up to before you’re due to depart as requirements can change with little notice.
 It is the passenger's responsibility to do this and if you don’t follow the guidance, you may be refused travel.
-Please note, travel requirements are in line with the destination's government guidance, as well as FCDO advice
+Please note, travel requirements are in line with the destination's government guidance, as well as FCDO advice.

 Full details can be seen here

 Fully vaccinated children aged 12-17 don’t need to take a test but will be asked to show their vaccination status.

 Please note that masks are still required in airport terminals and on public transport including ski lifts.

 NOW RESTRICTIONS HAVE EASED…

 Please be aware for those of you who have booked your holiday and are not able to travel because your vaccinations are not up to date or you do not satisfy the entry requirements, this is not something Nuco Travel can cancel and refund you for and normal cancellation terms will apply.

 Ensure you have appropriate travel insurance.
 If you have purchased insurance through Nuco Travel, there is helpful documentation [here].(https://www.nucotravel.com/en-gb/ski-insurance).